martenframework/marten/docs/versioned_docs/version-0.1/templates/introduction.md

 ## Syntax

-A template is a textual document or a string that makes use of the Marten template language, and which can be used to generate _any_ text-based format (HTML, XML, etc).
+A template is a textual document or a string that makes use of the Marten template language, and that can be used to generate _any_ text-based format (HTML, XML, etc).
 In order to insert dynamic content, templates usually make use of a few constructs such as **variables**, which are replaced by the corresponding values when the template is evaluated, and **tags**, which can be used to implement the logic of the template.

-For example, the following template displays the properties of an `article` variable and loops over the associated comments in order display them as a list:
+For example, the following template displays the properties of an `article` variable and loops over the associated comments in order to display them as a list:

 ```html
 <h1>{{ article.title }}</h1>